TM312/mllrs.io/content/articles/aws-transcribe-lambda.md

 ---

 ## Introduction
-This is part 2 of 3 in a series on AWS, lambda, and resource management.
-Previously, we learned how to use AWS Transcribe for speech-to-text conversion of videos we upload to an S3 bucket.
+This is part 2 of 3 in a series on AWS, lambda, and infrastructure management. <NuxtLink to="/articles/aws-transcribe">Previously</NuxtLink>, we learned how to use AWS Transcribe for speech-to-text conversion of videos we upload to an S3 bucket.
 In this part, we are going to automate this conversion step by using AWS Lambda.

 [Lambda](https://aws.amazon.com/lambda/) is an AWS service that allows to run code in response to event triggers without the need to manage the underlying compute infrastructure.
 This can be useful for various contexts.
-For instance, so far we manually executed a handler function to transcribe video files in an S3 bucket.
-Lambda now allows us to call this function based on any event we can communicate to the function, such as whenever a video file is being uploaded to the bucket.
+For instance, so far we manually executed a handler function to transcribe video files located inside an S3 bucket.
+Lambda now allows us to call this function based on any event we can communicate to the function, such as S3 *Object create* events, which in our context corresponds to video file is being uploaded to the bucket.

 In order to achieve this, we will **i) create two S3 buckets** used as input source and output bucket for AWS Transcribe, **ii) create an IAM role for the lambda function** that allows it to interact with S3 and AWS Transcribe, **iii) create the lambda function** and attach the role, **iv) define the event trigger**, **v) test our setup** by uploading a video to our S3 bucket and checking for a transcript.
 A final **vi) clean up** step makes sure that we get rid of all resources used for this demo.

 ## Prerequisites

 To conduct the steps outlined above we need an AWS account with sufficient privileges to create lambda funtions and IAM roles.
-Using our personal account these privileges are given by default.
+Our personal root user account holds these privileges by default.

 ## Steps

-Some of the steps used in this article are identical with those from the <nuxt-link to="/articles/aws-transcribe">first part</nuxt-link> of this series.
+Some of the steps used in this article are identical to those from the <nuxt-link to="/articles/aws-transcribe">first part</nuxt-link> of this series.
 In these cases detailed explanations are being omitted.

 1. **Create Two S3 buckets**